Aliens: Earth Hive: Plot summary

-After arriving at the alien planet, the Colonial Marine ship is ambushed by Massey and the combat synthetics, assisted by the leader of the colonial marine force, who turns traitor for money.
-After seizing control of the marine's vessel, Massey kills the traitorous marine, leaving Wilks and the rest of the marines captive.
-The mercenary reveals his plan is to send the marines down to the planet, as 'bait' for the aliens, and then use the combat synthetics to collect the implanted marines.
+After arriving at the alien planet, the Colonial Marine ship is ambushed by Massey and the combat synthetics, assisted by the leader of the Colonial Marine force, who betrayed them for money.
+After seizing control of the marines' vessel, Massey kills the traitorous leader, leaving Wilks and the rest of the marines captive.
+The mercenary reveals his plan to send the marines down to the planet, as bait for the aliens, and then use the combat synthetics to collect marines who'd been implanted by facehuggers.
 All of the marines except for Wilkes are sent down to the planet, unarmed, with the mercenary combat synthetics keeping a close watch.

-On the planet below, the first team of marines, including Mitch, is forced to enter an alien hive.
-Before the aliens can come out and attack, the mercenary synthetics who are keeping guard are attacked by an unrelated hostile alien species.
-The Colonial Marines take advantage of this situation, and kill the mercenary synthetics and take their weapons.
+On the planet, the first team of marines, including Mitch, is forced to enter an alien hive.
+Before the aliens can come out and attack, the mercenary synthetics who are keeping guard are attacked by a different hostile alien species.
+The Colonial Marines take advantage of this situation, killing the mercenary synthetics and taking their weapons.

-During the surprise attack on the colonial marine vessel, Billie hid and avoid detection in the initial sweep of the ship, and her name is not listed on the crew roster.
+During the surprise attack on the Colonial Marine vessel, Billie avoided detection in the initial sweep of the ship, and her name is not listed on the crew roster.
 She manages to kill one of the mercenary synthetics, get a weapon, and make her way to the bridge where Wilks and Massey are located.
-Billie and Wilks fight Massey, and kill him.
+The two fight Massey and kill him.

-Another group of marines is captured by a nearby alien hive.
-The surviving marines, led by Mitch, have no choice but to attempt a rescue.
-The rescue attempt comes at a great cost, only a few marines manage to make it out alive.
-Wilks and Billie fly down in a dropship to pick up the surviving marines, when Mitch is apparently killed by an alien – only to be revealed to be a synthetic as well.
-The Colonial Marine force included a team of synthetics so accurate, they could completely pass for human.
-Billie had no idea Mitch was synthetic, and is devastated.
+On the planet, another group of marines is captured by a nearby alien hive.
+The surviving marines, led by Mitch, have no choice but to attempt a rescue, which costs them greatly; only a few marines manage to escape alive.
+Wilks and Billie fly down in a dropship to pick up the surviving marines, when Mitch is apparently killed by an alien – only to be revealed as a synthetic; the Colonial Marine force included a team of synthetics so accurate that they could completely pass as humans.
+Billie is devastated at this revelation, as she did not know Mitch was synthetic.